ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 option that enables automatic discovery of the appropriate value as each OSD is created.
 Note that the use of ``bcache``, ``OpenCAS``, ``dmcrypt``, ``ATA over Ethernet``, `iSCSI`, or other device layering / abstraction technologies may confound the determination of appropriate values.
-OSD devices deployed on top of VMware VSAN virtual volumes have been reported to also sometimes report a ``rotational`` attribute that does not match the underlying hardware.
+OSDs deployed on top of VMware storage have been reported to also sometimes report a ``rotational`` attribute that does not match the underlying hardware.